leonardinius/propertyset-storage-toolkit/README.md

 As the project name states - it uses PropertySet as underlying storage implementation.
 It might not be the best choice for every plug-in out there in the wild world, still it's rather usable for most use cases I had so far.

-## Compatability
+## Compatibility
 The plugin is developed as JIRA Atlassian Plugin v2.
 This limits it's usage to JIRA > 4x.
 On the other hand - it does not have any dependency one new stuff and should work correctly one JIRA 3xml as well (needs adjustments).
-Please informe me if you would try to modify it for earlier versions.
+Please inform me if you would try to modify it for earlier versions.

 ## Feature Overview
 - Database persistence using [PropertySet](http://www.opensymphony.com/propertyset/) for underlying data storage